Finneas O'Connell: Solo music career

-Finneas is one of twelve artists featured on Ringo Starr's 2021 EP Zoom In, contributing backing vocals to the song "Here's to the Nights".
-On March 2, 2021, Finneas and Ashe released a collaboration titled "Till Forever Falls Apart", which he co-wrote and produced.
+O'Connell is one of twelve artists featured on Ringo Starr's 2021 EP Zoom In, contributing backing vocals to the song "Here's to the Nights".
+On March 2, 2021, O'Connell and Ashe released a collaboration titled "Till Forever Falls Apart", which he co-wrote and produced.

-On August 5, 2021, Finneas announced that his debut studio album Optimist would be released on October 15, 2021, through Interscope Records, and shared its lead single "A Concert Six Months from Now".
-He also composed the scores to the films The Fallout (2021), and Vengeance (2022).
+On August 5, 2021, O'Connell announced that his debut studio album Optimist would be released on October 15, 2021, through Interscope Records, and shared its lead single "A Concert Six Months from Now".